 A course that is rigorous and challenging for the capable mathematics student wanting to enter a field in college that is mathematically related; e.g. engineering, chemistry, physics, mathematics, and computer science.
 Students electing to take this course should have completed four (4) years of academic mathematics with final grades of at least a "B".
 A mathematics teacher should be consulted in case of uncertainty.
+Students will have the opportunity to earn 4 University of Pittsburgh credits upon the successful completion of this course.
 Students selecting this course must have completed 0347 (Pre-Calculus) with an 83% or better.
 While students are not required to take the AP exam, it is encouraged.
 A graphing calculator is required for this course.